Death Proof poster

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Pam gets into Stuntman Mike's car alone.
 The point of no return - she has chosen to trust him, entering his world (literally his vehicle).
 This seals her fate., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
-Notably, this crucial beat Fourteen months later.
+Of particular interest, this crucial beat Fourteen months later.
 Complete tonal and narrative reset.
 New group of women introduced (Abernathy, Kim, Zoë) in Tennessee.
 Mike has gotten away with murder - false victory for the villain, the structure inverts., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (66% through) represents the emotional nadir.
 Here, Mike strikes - ramming the women's car at high speed while Zoë is on the hood doing a ship's mast stunt.
 Zoë is thrown from the hood and presumably killed.
-Mike has claimed another victim., indicates the protagonist at their lowest point.
+Mike has claimed another victim., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 71% of the runtime.
 Kim and Abernathy actively choose revenge.
 They turn their car around and begin pursuing Mike.
 The hunted become hunters - synthesis of their stunt skills with righteous fury., demonstrating the transformation achieved throughout the journey.